wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="map us_landmarks_roadtrip_v01_683x396" width="683" height="396" src="https://cloud.githubusercontent.com/assets/300046/14229554/5531ac58-f8f3-11e5-8ce4-c01a5289358e.png"></a>

 The above route through major landmarks in the lower 48 states was optimized for least driving time across 6,813 miles, using Google Maps API driven by <a target="_blank" href=" https://github.com/wilsonmar/Data-Analysis-and-Machine-Learning-Projects/blob/master/optimal-road-trip/Computing%20the%20optimal%20road%20trip%20across%20the%20U.S..ipynb">Machine Learning algorithms run in a Python Jupyter Notebook</a> as <a target="_blank" href="http://www.randalolson.com/2015/03/08/computing-the-optimal-road-trip-across-the-u-s/">described by Randal S. Olson</a>.
+See <a target="_blank" href="https://www.upwork.com/resources/ai-road-trip">How to USE AI to Plan a Road Trip</a>.

 <a target="_blank" href="https://rvlife.com/national-park-camping-reservations/">CAUTION</a>: as COVID lockdowns relax, reservations are at all-time highs at <a target="_blank" href="https://www.recreation.gov/">recreation.gov/</a>, <a target="_blank" href="https://koa.com/">KOA</a>, <a target="_blank" href="https://www.reserveamerica.com/">ReserveAmerica.com</a>, and state camping sites.

 <a name="Mighty5"></a>